Definition and Interpretation

 - The student exhibits an inability to learn, which cannot be explained by intellectual, sensory or health factors.

 This characteristic requires documentation that a student is not learning despite appropriate instructional strategies, tiered or targeted interventions and/or support services.
 There are problems inherent in the use of the phrase "inability to learn" as found in both the federal and state regulations.
 "Inability to learn" is inconsistent with a philosophy that all children can be characterized as learners.
 Therefore, the characteristic, "inability to learn" is appropriately interpreted as significant difficulty in learning despite targeted, intense intervention as outlined in the SRBI Framework and should be determined only after consideration of cultural, social and linguistic influences on student performance.
 A comprehensive and differential assessment is performed to establish an "inability to learn."
 The assessment should provide information that would allow the PPT to rule out any other primary reasons for the suspected disability, such as intellectual disability, speech and language disorder, autism, a learning disability, hearing/vision impairment, multihandicapping conditions, traumatic brain injury, neurological impairment or other medical conditions.
 If any one of these other conditions is the primary cause, then the student may be deemed eligible for special education under that category of disability.
-Such a determination does not necessarily rule out emotional disturbance as a concomitant disability, since emotional and behavioral problems may also be associated with one of the above conditions.
+Such a determination does not necessarily rule out emotional disability as a concomitant disability, since emotional and behavioral problems may also be associated with one of the above conditions.

 - The student exhibits an inability to build or maintain satisfactory relationships with peers and teachers.